EmilieStewartJones/random/README.md

 - An object of class SpatialPolygons of the cropped coastal map

 ## f.plot
-This function plots the movement of ice islands from a table queried from the database.
-This table must contain the geom1, motherinst and inst columns.
+This function plots the movement of ice islands from a table queried from the database or an igraph object.
 It uses the f.igraph_s and f.coast functions.
-Should add the possibility of a legend, graticules, scale and north arrow.
+#### Input:
+* con: connection to database
+* object: options are:
+  * df: dataframe with at the least the inst, motherinst and geom1 columns
+  * g: A spatially referenced igraph object
+* polygs: A spatial polygons dataframe that contains all the polygons of the igraph.
+Must be provided if object is of class igraph.
+It may contain other polygons too, but these will not appear in the plot.
+* coastline:
+  * NULL: no coastline
+  * fine: fine scaled map (gshhs_f_l1_subset)
+  * low: low resolution map (gshhs_l_l1)
+  * object: a coastline map is provided
+#### Output:
+- A plot of ice islands and their edges with or without the coastline

+#### To do:
+[] Option to plot in grid or tree form
+[] Option to plot ice islands as polygons or points instead of an an igraph object

 ## f.plot2
-This function is the same as f.plot except that it takes a spatially referenced igraph object and a spatial polygons dataframe that contains all the polygons of the igraph object.
+This function takes a spatially referenced igraph object and a spatial polygons dataframe that contains all the polygons of the igraph object.
 The function uses the f.coast function.
-Should add the possibility of a legend, graticules, scale and north arrow.
+Is not used anymore as f.plot can do what it does.

 ## f.drift
-This function isolates branches before and after fractures.
-It takes the calving location and year as input and outputs a list of two items: 1) a list of the lists of the inst of the ice islands of every drift branch and 2) a list of igraph objects of each drift branch.
+This function isolates branches of drifting ice islands before and after fractures, essentially repeat observations of the same ice island.
+#### Input
+* Input:
+  * calving location (PG, CG, NG, RG, SG)
+  * calving year (2008, 2010, 2011, 2012 and NA)
+  * week number
+#### Output:
+A list with 2 items, a dataframe and an igraph object
+#### Notes
 This function needs some improvements.
 Could possibly use f. subset and maybe other smaller functions to reduce its length.